We Analyzed the Future Direction of Dave & Buster's Entertainment Inc. (PLAY), Here is What We Found

-Dave & Buster’s Entertainment Inc. (NASDAQ:PLAY) went up by 6.93% from its latest closing price compared to the recent 1-year high of $51.73.
-The company’s stock price has collected 7.17% of gains in the last five trading sessions.
-MarketWatch.com reported 6 hours ago that Dow, S&P 500 score best day in 2 months as Fed’s Powell says tapering of bond purchases could be announced next month
+Dave & Buster’s Entertainment Inc. (NASDAQ:PLAY) went up by 4.34% from its latest closing price compared to the recent 1-year high of $51.73.
+The company’s stock price has collected 14.17% of gains in the last five trading sessions.
+MarketWatch.com reported on 09/23/21 that Dave & Buster’s shares jump as new CEO signals move from defense to offense

 Is It Worth Investing in Dave & Buster’s Entertainment Inc. (NASDAQ :PLAY) Right Now?